BOOKS WE RECOMMEND

 At another talk, I was asked, “How do you make the voices be not so mean?”

 ― Mark Vonnegut, M.D., son of Kurt and Jane Vonnegut, grew up in Barnstable with his sisters and four orphaned cousins.
 The Vonnegut’s, prior to Kurt Vonnegut’s literary success, struggled financially as well as socially on Cape Cod.

 Vonnegut recounts his journey through childhood into adulthood; navigating life challenged by mental health issues.
 He recalls with candor and wit events in his life that include getting into Harvard and becoming a Pediatrician, during which there are periods lost to hospitalizations and battles with alcoholism.

 This is Mark Vonnegut’s second memoir, followed by The Eden Express.
-It is enjoyable, funny and wise, as well as quotable.
-Through his unique perspective, Vonnegut is able to offer the reader insight of a person battling an illness most of us cannot comprehend, while achieving a successful and ambitious professional life.
-He is an example of how one takes their experiences and becomes a caring and compassionate physician, husband and father; while not allowing the stigma of mental illness to define their life.
+It is enjoyable, funny, and wise, as well as quotable.
+Through his unique perspective, Vonnegut is able to offer the reader insight into a person battling an illness most of us cannot comprehend while achieving a successful and ambitious professional life.
+He is an example of how one takes their experiences and becomes a caring and compassionate physician, husband, and father; while not allowing the stigma of mental illness to define their life.

 Mark Vonnegut has many insightful, as well as entertaining thoughts.
 His ideas hold wisdom that most people often overlook, but are delivered to the reader so well.